-The Board of Directors consists of nine Directors, including three Outside Directors, and the Board of Corporate Auditors consists of four Corporate Auditors, including two Outside Corporate Auditors.
+The Board of Directors consists of nine Directors, including three Outside Directors, and the Audit & Supervisory Board consists of four Audit & Supervisory Board Members, including two Outside Audit & Supervisory Board Members.
 In addition, we have set the term of office for Directors to one year and introduced the Executive Managing Officer system to clarify management responsibility and improve management efficiency.
-We have established a system to monitor management from an objective and professional perspective, and appointed three Outside Directors (one lawyer, one certified public accountant, and one corporate executive) and two Outside Corporate Auditors (one lawyer and one certified public accountant) who are unbiased toward the interests of the Company's management or specific stakeholders.
+We have established a system to monitor management from an objective and professional perspective, and appointed three Outside Directors (one lawyer, one certified public accountant, and one corporate executive) and two Outside Audit & Supervisory Board Members (one lawyer and one certified public accountant) who are unbiased toward the interests of the Company's management or specific stakeholders.